 "I didn’t know what to expect, I just knew I was going to give it everything I had."

 - 1. Katie is an impressive multitasker.
-While competing for the U.S. team, she is also pursuing an education as a full-time student at the University of Denver and is skiing for the DU team.
+While competing for the U.S. team, she is also pursuing a computer science and business degree with a minor in innovation and entrepreneurship as a full-time student at the University of Denver and is skiing for the DU team.

 - 2. She was a part of the Junior World Championships team who grabbed second place at the Team Event in Val di Fassa, ITA, along with teammates AJ Hurt, River Radamus, and Ben Ritchie.